 Three Different Types of Trauma

-Trauma falls into one of three categories: acute trauma, chronic trauma, and complex trauma.
+Psychological trauma falls into one of three categories: acute trauma, chronic trauma, and complex trauma.

 Acute trauma is trauma from a single event as opposed to repeated events.
 Thus a car accident, a natural disaster, and assault can all be considered acute trauma.
 The severity of the event can threaten an individual’s physical or emotional security.
 It can also create a lasting impression on the individual’s mental state.